Yohann76/graphic-representation-realt/README.md

 - % of portfolio in section 8, section 42, normal
 - % of portfolio in dollas/Euros...

-### Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 #### How To create/use

 `npx create-react-app graphic-representation-realt`